lakshay2k/Python_playground/README.md

 ***Eight Project:***
 -> CreateYourPassword: I created a program which takes dynamic output of length of password and returns the highly encrypted password.

+***Ninth Project:***
+-> RockPaperScissors: The most famous and easy game played by two boring person, "Rock Paper Scissors".
+This project is easy and contains the main concept of If and Elif with Random function